 Why Roast Pumpkin for Soup?

 Roasting your veggies before adding them to soup or bisque creates much more flavor!
 When roasted at a high heat, caramelization occurs.
 This creates sweet, rich umami flavors and intensifying the delicate pumpkin flavor.
 A reader favorite is this Roasted Garlic Vegetable Stew with Red Lentils which is so satisfying and hearty!

-Not only does roasting create a tastier creamy vegetable soup, it also frees up your time so your not standing over the stove for long periods!
+Not only does roasting create a tastier pumpkin soup, it also frees up your time so your not standing over the stove for long periods!
 Pop the pumpkin onto a baking sheet and let the oven start this easy pumpkin soup recipe for you!

 How to Make Vegan Roasted Pumpkin Soup

-Once the pumpkin is roasted, this soup comes together in no time.
+This vegan pumpkin soup recipe has very little busy time.
+Once the pumpkin is roasted, the soup comes together in no time.
 Here are the few easy steps to get this warming dairy-free creamy soup on the table!